-The Canon FL lens mount was made before the FD lens mount.
-You can make use of FL mount lenses on the FD mount, and FD mount lenses can be used on the FL lens mount.
+The Canon FL mount preceded the FD mount.
+You can make use of FL lenses on the FD mount, and FD mount lenses can be used on the FL lens mount.

-What Canon FL mount lenses are unable to automatically do stop-down metering.
-Which means the lens needs to be stopped down by using the depth-of-preview switch to ensure the A-1’s light meter to show the proper value.
+What Canon FL lenses do not have the technology to automatically do stop-down metering.
+As a consequence FL mount lenses have to be stopped down with the depth-of-preview switch in order for the A-1’s light meter to show the proper value.

 FD vs new FD Lenses

-The whole body of the new FD lens rotates to lock onto the camera.
-Compared to original FD lenses which have a breech-lock ring at the back of the lens that has to be tightened in order to secure a lens.
+The entire new FD lens rotates to lock onto the camera.
+In contrast to original FD lenses have a breech-lock ring at the back of the lens that is required to be tightened in order to secure a lens to the camera.

 New FD and FD lenses are interchangeable with one another.
 There will be no compatibility issues.

-Quite often you will see new FD lenses referred to as FDn lenses.
+Occasionally you will spot new FD lenses referred to as FDn lenses.

-The difference in the design of the breech-lock ring was because of complaints.
-A minority of customers suffered from lenses getting jammed on a camera.
+The switch in the design of the breech-lock ring was on account of complaints.
+A small number of people endured lenses getting jammed on a FD camera.

-If you are unfamiliar with putting on an FD mount lens to a camera, don’t be anxious.
+If you have not mounted an FD mount lens to a camera body, don’t be anxious.
 Simply take it slow and don’t force anything.

 Telling FD and FDn Lenses Apart

-It is quick and easy to tell FD and new FD lenses from one another.
-New FD lenses have a silver button on the barrel of the lens, where the lens mounts to the A-1.
+It is simple to tell new FD and FD lenses apart.
+New FD lenses have a silver button located on the outside of the lens, where the lens mounts to the camera.

-The earlier FD lenses have a ring that is required to be rotated in order to lock the lens to the camera mount.
+The earlier FD lenses have a ring that is required to be rotated after the lens is put on the camera to lock it into place.

 More Canon AE-1 Camera Resources